Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 If you want to start your own podcast and get it to grow… be different.
 You need to be known for something (Slack does this by running an entertaining podcast about the meaning and identity we find in work).

-Slack have another organic traffic trick up their sleeves that you’re going to want to follow: they get themselves on review and comparison websites.
+Slack has another organic traffic trick up their sleeves that you’re going to want to follow: they get themselves on review and comparison websites.

 This means that people typing in more generic product search terms still find them.